What Is Sleep Apnea?

 When loud snoring is interrupted by episodes of obstructed breathing, it is known as obstructive sleep apnea.
 Serious episodes last more than 10 seconds each and occur more than 5 times per hour.
 These episodes can reduce blood oxygen levels, causing the heart to pump harder.

 Signs that you or your partner may suffer from obstructive sleep apnea include:

 - Observed episodes of stopping and starting breathing during sleep

 - Awakening with sore throat or dry mouth

 Effects on Sleep

 The immediate effect of sleep apnea is that the snorer must sleep lightly and can never reach fully restful sleep.
-As a result, he may be sleepy during the day, which can impair job performance and make him a hazardous driver or equipment operator.
+As a result, they may be sleepy during the day, which can impair job performance and hinder the ability to operate vehicles or machinery.
 After many years with this disorder, elevated blood pressure and heart enlargement may occur.

 Snoring can be a sign of serious health problems.
 If you experience any of the symptoms, you should consult your primary physician or contact the board-certified ENT at The Snoring Center.